Genesis Teases Upcoming EV Again Before Shanghai Debut

 There are three likely candidates to be revealed in Shanghai.
 One is the EV based on the Genesis GV70 that's to be likely called the GV70e based on trademark filings.
 Another is the EV version of the G80, which is speculated based on its fascia's similarity with the previous teaser.

-Lastly, Genesis may also reveal an entirely new EV based on Hyundai's E-GMP architecture that already underpins the Kia EV5 and Hyundai Ioniq 5.
+Lastly, Genesis may also reveal an entirely new EV based on Hyundai's E-GMP architecture that already underpins the Kia EV6 and Hyundai Ioniq 5.

 Whatever the case may be, the wait won't be too long as Genesis scheduled the global reveal of its new model on April 19, 2021, Monday, at 11:40 PM KST at Auto Shanghai.
 That's on April 18, 2021, Sunday, at 10:40 PM EST.